Eligma/Eligma/DiscoveryEngine/QueryUnderstanding/FeaturePredictors/category/README.md

 Deep convolutional neural network for category classification.

-This is early prototype, prof-of-concept and **under development**.
+This is early prototype, proof-of-concept and **under development**.

 ### Prerequisites